 Can I still buy a ticket on the day of a show?

 So long as they’re available, of course you can!
-With the DICE app, you can normally buy up to 9pm on the night of the show!
+With the DICE app, you can normally buy up to the time that doors open and sometimes even later!
+And tickets are normally sold on the door in person once doors open for shows that haven't yet sold out.
 Mentally prepare if you do leave it until then as they are often a few pounds more expensive than the original price.

 If an event is sold out, can I get a ticket?